CiaranMoran27/pands-project2021/README.md

 <br/>

 **describe() Function**<br/>
 The pandas *describe()* function is a very useful statistical summary method that can be applied to a given dataset.
 In its standard form this function returns the min, max, mean, median, 25th percentile, 75th percentile and standard deviation of the data.
-The Iris dataset was passed to this function, see Fig X below for statistical summary of the 4 attributes in the Iris Dataset [FX*].
+The Iris dataset was passed to this function, see Fig. 9 below for statistical summary of the 4 attributes in the Iris Dataset.

 <br/>